-SOLUTION: The concept is simply to drain the photobioreactor tanks containing the algae/water using gravity fed systems into larger steel cylinder similar to a giant tank and use a hydraulic ram to press all liquid water and oil from the algae through a steel/charcoal filtration system.
-This should, if it works, remove all need of dryers, lighting, conveyors and centrifuges which require massive amounts of electrical energy to operate.
+The concept is simply to use gravity-fed systems to drain the photobioreactor tanks containing the algae/water into a larger steel cylinder similar to a giant tank, then use a hydraulic ram to press all liquid water and oil from the algae through a steel/charcoal filtration system.
+This should, if it works, remove all need of dryers, lighting, conveyors, and centrifuges which require massive amounts of electrical energy to operate.

-After pressing the algae through the system, there would be a large “plug” of biomass left over which can be dried and palletized outdoors, using the Sun’s energy to finish drying.
+After pressing the algae through the system, there would be a large “plug” of biomass left over which can be dried and palletized outdoors, using the sun’s energy.
 This material can then be processed into feedstock, other products, or sold as biomass to pharmaceutical companies.

-The hydraulic ram system pushes the water and oil through the filtration system into a oil/water separator tank, whereby the water can be drained via a gravity back into the large Culture tank.
+The hydraulic ram system pushes the water and oil through the filtration system into an oil/water separator tank, whereby the water can be drained via gravity back into the large culture tank.

-Gravity Fed System: The whole system uses gravity flow in both directions.
+This whole concept uses gravity flow in both directions.
 It also minimizes the use of electric water pumps.
-In this system there is only 1 pump and 1 hydraulic ram which use electricity.
-The hydraulic ram, can be powered by biodiesel fuel (which we just happen to produce) or electricity power by solar energy.
+In this system, there is only 1 pump and 1 hydraulic ram which uses electricity.
+The hydraulic ram can be powered by biodiesel fuel (which we just happen to produce) or electricity power by solar energy.

 The culture tank is a “water tower” 100 feet in the air, providing more than enough pressure to fill all the photobioreactor tanks.
 The water tower can be filled using a small 10,000/gallon/hour pump.